HumphreyHZ/CASA0002/README.md

 # CASA0002
-This is repo for the code of CASA0002 Urban Simulation
+This is the repo for the assessment of CASA0002 Urban Simulation